Faris-da/BDD-SQL-Immobiliere/README.md

 Analysis for real estate

-A powerpoint is available to present the results of the project
+A #Powerpoint is available to present the results of the project

 #SQL  #Database